 Reading is fundamental, especially about entrepreneurs and companies you admire and whose ideas you share.
 This is important to identify opportunities.
 For example, by reading the plan that Jeff Bezos had for the Washington Post, Javier found an opportunity to form an alliance with the Post.

 Attending a convention or any other type of business event can be a good way to expand your network.
 However, you have to be prepared.
 Look at the list of attendees or speakers, choose those that you are interested in meeting and look for opportunities to address them.
 You may not be able to speak with everyone, but you should be able to approach at least one.
 Belonging to a foundation or association can also help.
 By regularly participating in their meetings you may be able to meet people with similar business experience or potential investors.

-When attending an event, make notes about the people you met and get their contact information.
-Keep this information in an organized manner so you can access it later in a relevant manner.
+When attending an event, take notes about the people you meet and get their contact information.
+Keep this information in an organized manner so you can easily access it later.

 You must be able to convey your business idea to others.
 Create a brief, compelling story that piques the interest of the people you meet.
 You never know when you might meet a person willing to invest in your project, so you must be prepared to talk about your venture and inspire them to help you fulfill your dreams.

-Just like Javier took advantage of networking, you can also use this tool to build strategic alliances that will allow you to expand the opportunities of your company.
+Just like Javier took advantage of networking, you can also use this tool to build strategic alliances that will allow you to expand the opportunities for your company.

 What do you think of this case study?
 Is networking a priority in your business?
 Leave us your comments!